Russia travel advice

-The short summer months between May and July are the peak travel periods and destinations can be crowded and accommodation availability scarce.
+The short summer months between May and July are the peak travel periods and destinations can be crowded and accommodations availability scarce.

-Timing your visits to avoid this period means lower prices and the chance to enjoy Russia’s magnificent cultural and scenic treasures in a more relaxed and civilised manner.
+Timing your visits to avoid this period means lower prices and the chance to enjoy Russia’s magnificent cultural and scenic treasures in a more relaxed and civilized manner.

 The official language is Russian.
 In hotels and tourist places, English should be spoken.
 Elsewhere do not expect English to be widely spoken, though young people increasingly will speak some.